Low cost doxycycline 100mg anti-malaria capsules for trips of up to 1 year available to buy online.Start order

 Dr Fox prices are 25%–50% lower than other UK online clinics.

-As an anti-bacterial medicine Doxycycline, also known as Vibramycin-D, is used to treat a wide range of infections caused by bacteria.
-It is commonly used to prevent malaria infection, being one of three anti-malarial drugs used against the P.falciparum parasite for areas of chloroquine-resistant malaria.
-In some cases it is also used in combination with quinine to treat malaria.
+Doxycycline has antibacterial and anti-inflammatory effects.
+As an anti-bacterial medicine doxycycline is used to treat a wide range of infections caused by bacteria.
+It is commonly used by travellers to prevent malaria infection, being one of three antimalarial drugs used as a preventative against malaria.
+In some cases it is also used in combination with quinine to treat active malaria.

 What does it do?

-Doxycycline is a suppressive prophylactic and prevents malaria by killing the P.falciparum parasite when it is in the blood stage of its life cycle.
-Doxycycline must be continued for four weeks after leaving a malarial area.
+Doxycycline prevents malaria by killing the malaria parasite when it is in the blood stage of its life cycle.
+It also has some effect at the liver stage.

 Who is at risk of malaria?

 Malaria is endemic in some tropical and sub-tropical areas.
-The disease is spread by mosquitoes in infected areas of South America, Southern Asia and Africa.
+The disease is spread by mosquitoes in infected areas of South America, Southern Asia, and Africa.
 Before travelling to these areas, it is important to check the risk of malaria for the specific location and time of year you are visiting.
-Consult the NHS Fit for Travel website or contact a travel medicine professional for more advice.
+Consult the NHS Scotland Fit for Travel website or contact a travel clinic for advice on the recommended malaria tablet for different countries.

-Doxycycline is suitable as a preventative for travel to areas where there is high risk of P.falciparum malaria, with chloroquine resistance.
+Doxycycline is suitable as a malaria preventative for travel to high risk areas.
 It is prescribed after a medical consultation taking account of individual suitability, side effects, and possible adverse events.
-Doxycycline can be an attractive option because it is relatively low cost and usually well tolerated.
+Doxycycline can be an attractive option because it is relatively low cost compared to other types of malaria tablets, and doesn't usually cause problems with side effects.
+It is a daily dosing regime, which may suit some people better than once a week.

 Taking doxycycline for the first time

 All medication should be taken as prescribed.
-Doxycycline to prevent malaria, is taken at a dose of one 100mg capsule per day for adults and children over 12 (further information about malaria tablets for children).
-The course should begin two days before travel, continuing throughout exposure to malaria, and then for four weeks afterwards.
+Doxycycline to prevent malaria is taken at a dose of one 100mg capsule per day for adults and children over 12 (further information about malaria tablets for children).
+The course should begin 2 days before travel to a malaria zone, continuing throughout exposure to malaria, and then for 4 weeks afterwards.
 It is essential that the full course is completed.

 Doxycycline should always be taken with food, preferably standing or sitting up, and preferably not just before lying down.
 It can cause acid reflux symptoms.